Skip to main content

 “You have no other information, Unmukt.”
 It was the Maharani whose voice boomed across the arena while Adhiraja Ishaan Dev frowned slightly before resuming his duty.

 “People of Neelambargarh, tell me, what punishment does a man deserve when he betrays the crown under oath of a general, instigates a rebellion and aids in infanticide?
-Some of his many crimes I am sure.”
+Some of his many crimes, I am sure.”

 General Unmukt looked pale as the crowd echoed “Death, death, death!”
 Ishaan Dev turned to one of the soldiers standing in line.
 “Behead him.”

 “No No NO!”
 General Unmukt tried in vain to resist as the man held him by his hair.
-The slosh of the blade could be heard and the crowd fell silent as blood stained the grounds and the head of the traitor rolled across it.
-Rani Surachana who stood a few feet away suddenly shrieked at the blood that stained her clothes from the impact.
+The slosh of the blade could be heard, and the crowd fell silent as blood stained the grounds and the head of the traitor rolled across it.
+Rani Surachana, who stood a few feet away, suddenly shrieked at the blood that stained her clothes from the impact.
 She howled as she sat down on the ground, and the crowd stood silenced.

 “Rani Surachana.”
-Ishaan Dev spoke again as Maharani Priyambada stood up making him stop, concerned.
+Ishaan Dev spoke again as Maharani Priyambada stood up, making him stop, concerned.
 He wasn’t sure such violence and stress were good for her.
 Was she sick?
 Maharani Priyambada stepped up beside him and whispered, “Can I do this one?”
-A little taken aback by the lack of emotion in her voice Ishaan Dev nodded and stepped back.
+A little taken aback by the lack of emotion in her voice, Ishaan Dev nodded and stepped back.
 Maharani Priyambada turned to face her prisoner as Rani Surachana looked up at the daughter she didn’t recognise anymore.

 “I have always been taught that trials are not personal.”
 Maharani Priyambada looked up at the crowd she addressed.
 “My father said, your grudges are not for others, when someone is on trial, a just ruler only punishes them for their crimes.”
 She inhaled as she stepped down from the podium with Devdoot’s help.
 Adhiraja Ishaan Dev frowned.
-He found it rather uncomfortable to watch his pregnant wife approach the prisoner close.
+He found it rather uncomfortable to watch his pregnant wife approach the prisoner closely.
 Four more guards followed his hand gesture to go and stand guard, alertly between the previous queen and the present.

 “That is not true.”
 Rani Surachana protested feebly.

-“She gave up on you, her children and me, her daughter when it was her duty to face enemies.
+“She gave up on you, her children and me, her daughter, when it was her duty to face enemies.
 And when I offered her my assistance, she turned against me.
 Your Queen.
 She accepted every amenity provided by Suryapali and yet conspired against the governance of Neelambargarh.”
 The buzz across the court was loud.
 A true blood royal was always fighting for the throne over everything else.
-They never disrespected the throne they served even in losses, which they took graciously until they could rise and challenge their rivals to take back what was theirs.
+They never disrespected the throne they served, even in losses, which they took graciously until they could rise and challenge their rivals to take back what was theirs.
 If not, they accepted a gracious death, never a bargain for luxury.
 That was Neelambargarh’s code of honour.

 “It is not true.
 I wasn’t in luxury.”
 Rani Surachana protested.

 “Is that so, Mother?”
-Maharani Priyambada had a faint smile on her face, “Isn’t that what you accused me of when I approached you willing to serve my people?
+Maharani Priyambada had a faint smile on her face, “Isn’t that what you accused me of when I approached you, willing to serve my people?
 Look, I am doing it now while you abandoned them.”
 The crowd erupted in support of their queen as Surachana looked pale.

 “And she aided the plan to kill the future heir of Neelambargarh’s throne.
 My unborn child.
 Your future king.”
 Surachana could feel how the crowd had turned against her.
 She had misjudged them.
 They were loyal to the throne and their queen, not a person.
 Priyambada had made a place in their hearts.

-“Not only did she commit treason she willingly committed the greatest sin a Neelambargarhi ever could.
+“Not only did she commit treason, she willingly committed the greatest sin a Neelambargarhi ever could.
 Trying to kill an unborn child.”

 “Death.
 Death.
 Death.”
-The echo grew louder as Queen Surachana stood horrified watching Ishaan Dev nod at the henchman whose sword already bled in Unmukht’s blood.
+The echo grew louder as Queen Surachana stood horrified, watching Ishaan Dev nod at the henchman whose sword already bled in Unmukht’s blood.

 “As a royal, I have a last wish the king has to grant me.”
 The voices died down in Surachana’s words.
 “He can’t deny me that.”